mqxym/cryptit/README.md

 Exit codes: **0** success · **1** any failure (invalid header, auth, I/O …)

 > [!NOTE]
-> Use the prompt password feature where ever possible, to not leak you password via history.
+> Use the prompt password feature where ever possible, to not leak your password via history.

 ---